I am an Assistant Professor at Collegio Carlo Alberto. I am interested in the economics of migration, crime, and trade.

-Job Market Paper: Immigrants, Legal Status, and Illegal Trade
+Immigrants, Legal Status, and Illegal Trade [REVISED November 2021]

-Nearly $2 trillion worth of illegal goods are trafficked across international borders per year, generating violence and other social costs along the way.
-Some have controversially linked this trafficking to immigrants, but even if true the optimal immigration policy response is unclear.
+Abstract: Nearly $2 trillion of illegally trafficked goods flow across international borders every year, generating violence and other social costs along the way.
+Some have controversially linked illegal trafficking to immigrants, especially immigrants without legal status.
 In this paper, I use novel data on nearly 10,000 confiscations of illegal drugs in Spain to study how immigrants and immigration policy affect the pattern and scale of illegal drug trafficking.
-To identify the causal effect of immigrants on trafficking, I construct an instrumental variable that interacts variation in (i) total immigrant inflows into Spain by origin country and (ii) the fraction of immigrants inflowing into a province.
-I find that a 10% larger population of immigrants from a given foreign country relative to the mean raises the value of drugs from the foreign country confiscated in a given province by 12%.
-Moreover, this relationship is driven entirely by immigrants without legal status.
-To better understand the role of legal status, I exploit an extraordinary regularization of nearly half a million immigrants in 2005.
-Event study estimates suggest that legalizing immigrants and providing a path to citizenship diminishes the role immigrants play in drug trafficking.
+To identify the causal effect of immigrants on trafficking, I construct an instrumental variable that interacts variation in total immigrant inflows into Spain across origin countries with the fraction of immigrants inflowing into each province.
+I find that immigrants increase both imports and exports of illegal drugs with their origin country, with irregular immigrants driving illegal drug imports.
+To better understand the role of legal status, I also exploit an extraordinary regularization of nearly half a million immigrants in 2005.
+Event study estimates suggest that granting immigrants legal status results in a decline in drug imports.

 How Much Are Car Purchases Driven by Home Equity Withdrawal?
 Evidence from Household Surveys (with Daniel J. Vine and Karen M. Pence), 2019, Vol. 51, No. 5, Journal of Money, Credit, and Banking.

 Is Underemployment Underestimated?
 Evidence from Panel Data (with Geng Li), May 2016, FEDS Notes.

 Labor Market Hours Constraints and Home Production (with Geng Li)